viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 12. Your terraform configuration resource will be destroyed.
 13. There is no need to manual run everytime is there any changes to your repo, once push the changes terraform cloud will identify the changes and `terraform plan` will start automatically.

+**What is the primary function of Terraform Cloud agents?**

+Terraform Cloud `agents are primarily responsible for executing Terraform plans and applying changes to infrastructure`.
+They act as the bridge between the Terraform Cloud service and the target infrastructure.

-**Sentinel Policy**
+**Sentinel and OPA Policy**

 Sentinel is an embeddable policy as code framework to enable fine-grained, logic-based policy decisions that can be extended to source external information to make decisions.
+Ensuring standardization and cost controls are in place before resources are provisioned with Terraform

+HashiCorp also supports Open Policy Agent (OPA) in Terraform Cloud.

 `Note:` Sentinel policies are paid feature.